-The point scoring system will allow AHFA to award points to projects that best meet the identified housing priorities for the State of Alabama.
-The point scoring system will rank each project in two sections (Points Gained and Points Lost).
-The ranking of the project will be determined by taking the Points Gained section and deducting the Points Lost section to get an overall project score.
-The point scoring system will largely determine which projects should be awarded.
+The point scoring system described in this Addendum A and related provisions of the QAP (Point Scoring System) will allow AHFA to award points to projects that best meet the identified housing priorities for the State of Alabama.
+The Point Scoring System will rank each project in two sections (Points Gained and Points Lost).
+The ranking of each project will be determined by taking the Points Gained section and deducting the Points Lost section to get an overall project score.
+The Point Scoring System will largely determine which projects should be allocated.
 Applicants will be required to score their applications using the current year HOME/Housing Credit Point Scoring form provided by AHFA.
-This point scoring form must be submitted to AHFA as part of the application package.
+This point scoring form must be submitted to AHFA as part of the Application Package.